Nothing beats escaping into a good fantasy romance. These 17 LGBTQ+ Fantasy Romance books will transport you to another world.

 8. Girls of Paper and Fire by Natasha Ngan

-The worldbuilding in this book is seriously beautiful.
-Natasha Ngan was inspired by her own experiences growing up in Malaysia - a country with a mix of cultures.
-And Ikhara was heavily inspired by this.
+Natasha Ngan was inspired by her own experiences growing up in Malaysia for the beautiful worldbuilding in this book.
+Malaysia is a country with a mix of cultures and Ikhara was heavily inspired by this.

 The character development is excellent.
 I loved the wlw romance in the book.
 The grumpy/sunshine trope was executed perfectly.
-The plot of the book is quite dark but it was handled sensitively
+The plot of the book is quite dark but handled sensitively

 9. The Dark Tide by Alicia Jasinska